Tommy Johnson (guitarist): Death and memorial

 The Tommy Johnson Blues Festival is held annually in Crystal Springs on the third weekend in October.
 The inaugural festival was held in Jackson and Crystal Springs in 2006.

 In fiction

 In the film O Brother, Where Art Thou?
 (2000), a character named Tommy Johnson, played by Chris Thomas King, describes selling his soul to the devil to play guitar.
 The Tommy Johnson character in the film plays a number of songs originally recorded by the blues musician Skip James and accompanies the Soggy Bottom Boys, a band consisting of the film's three main protagonists plus Johnson, on "Man of Constant Sorrow".

 The story of Johnson's selling his soul to the devil was first told by his brother, LaDell Johnson, and reported by David Evans in his 1971 biography of Johnson.
-This legend was subsequently attributed to the blues musician Robert Johnson.
+This legend was subsequently attributed to the unrelated blues musician Robert Johnson.